Current Location:

 Exhaust Flex Pipe Size, Structure and Material Guide

-The first detail to confirm is the pipe diameter, but it should be measured from the actual exhaust pipe whenever possible.
-Vehicle model, engine displacement, or application type can give you a rough direction, but they should not replace actual measurement.
+The first and most important step is to confirm the pipe diameter, and whenever possible, it should be measured directly from the actual exhaust pipe.
+Vehicle application, engine displacement, or OE reference can provide a general direction, but they should never replace real measurement in replacement or aftermarket supply.

-A photo can help identify the product type, but it may not be enough for a non-standard part.
-If the pipe has nipples, flanges, offset ends, special collars, or unusual length, a drawing, old sample, or clear size list will make confirmation much easier.
+Photos can help identify the general product type, but they are often not sufficient for non-standard or modified systems.
+When the pipe includes special features such as nipples, flanges, offset ends, reinforced collars, or non-standard lengths, a technical drawing, an old sample, or a detailed dimension list will significantly improve confirmation accuracy.

 Common Exhaust Flex Pipe Sizes